-Oona brings a deep love and respect for creative exploration and artistic communication to her work as an artist, educator and art therapist.
-Oona views the art-making process as an enriching place for imagination, enquiry, empowerment, and relational connection.
+Oona brings a deep love and respect for creative exploration and artistic communication to her work as an artist, educator, and art therapist.
+Oona views the art-making process as an enriching place for imagination, inquiry, empowerment, and relational connection.
 Nurturing a relentless interest in art has led Oona to work at a variety of art institutions and organizations across Canada.
 Oona lives in Victoria and enjoys getting her hands messy with paint. heartenarttherapyweebly.com

 I facilitate dance with 15 local communities, with ages 4-103+, and I love integrating the expressive arts.
 I am passionate about accessibility and welcoming people with diverse abilities, backgrounds and gender identities.
 I have been teaching dance since 2003 and have a master’s of education in adult education and arts-based learning.
 I have been studying dance for 25 years; I have trained in dance improvisation with dozens of teachers, including Margie Gillis, Crystal Pite, and DanceAbility International.
 For more information about my work, please see www.creativemoment.im